 - High-resolution graphics (up to 8K)

-- Well written story with plenty of warm humour and odd quirks
+- Well a written story with plenty of warm humor and odd quirks

 - Relaxing soundtrack fitting all scenes in detail

 - Tailored ambient soundscape across the whole game

 - A large story spanning several planets in 6 chapters